Admissions & Starting School

 In the Summer holidays your child will receive a letter from their new teachers to help prepare them for their first few days at school.
 It will tell them about our activity day and our first topic in Auckland Class.
 If your child is at all worried about starting school there are a number of story books that may help, including ‘Topsy and Tim Start School’ by Jean and Gareth Adamson, ‘The Colour Monster Goes to School’ by Anna Llenas or ‘Starting School’ by Alan and Janet Ahlberg.
 Wiltshire Council also provide this ‘School Readiness’ leaflet to help prepare your child for school.

 In September, your child will start their new school!
 For some children this can be a very exciting time and they can’t wait to get in the classroom, for others it may be a very daunting and worrying experience.
 We are determined that every child feels as calm and settled as possible, and that we can address all their needs in a caring and professional way.
 To achieve this, the first days at school are organised into two sessions, with half of the class attending in the mornings and the other half attending in the afternoons.
 This way the children are able to receive twice as much attention and only have to get used to half the number of new friends at once.
-By Week 3 all the children will be coming to school for the morning session and staying for lunch together.
+By Week 2 all the children will be coming to school for the morning session and staying for lunch together.
 School is a lot more exhausting than pre-school and most children will find a whole day very hard to manage straight away.
 We understand that this can be difficult for working parents and child care provision, but we have found this structure to be the best way to achieve a smooth and happy transition for young children starting school.
+Once we reach Week 3, your child will stay all day.

 Once at school, your child will receive free milk (until they are five) and free fruit or vegetables as a snack (until they finish Year 2).
 Please register for, or opt out of, the milk provision through this ‘Cool Milk’ website.